docker/docs/engine/swarm/admin_guide.md

 [Back up the swarm](#back-up-the-swarm), use the following procedure to restore the data to a new swarm.

-1. Shut down Docker on the target host machine where the swarm will be restored.
+1. Shut down Docker on the target host machine for the restored swarm.

 3. Remove the contents of the `/var/lib/docker/swarm` directory on the new swarm.